Welcome new and transfer graduate applicants!

 - Official Transcripts

-- If you have obtained any college credit you must have separate official transcripts sent from each school directly to the Office of Admissions.
+- If you have obtained graduate level college credit, you must have separate official transcripts sent from those schools as well as the transcript from the school you received your Bachelor degree from sent directly to the Office of Admissions.

 - Transcripts from any school not based in the U.S. must be individually evaluated and/or translated for U.S. equivalency.